pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 ```

 Now that the write cursor is in the old excretion list, values at or to the right of the write cursor have a suffix product that's correct for the new excretion list (including the old excretion list if applicable),
-while other values (to the left of the write cursor) have a suffix product that considers only the old excretion list (and must thus be adjusted to acount for the staging product).
+while other values (to the left of the write cursor) have a suffix product that considers only the old excretion list (and must thus be adjusted to account for the staging product).
 Importantly, we can compute the suffix product with respect to the *new* excretion list at any index with at most one monoid multiplication (e.g., `b!f = (b*c)*(d!f)`).

 ```